-ANZAC Cottage was built in one day, 12 February 1916, by the community of Mount Hawthorn as a home for returned soldier Private Porter and his family, and as a memorial for those who lost their lives in the tragic Gallipoli landing.
+ANZAC Cottage was built in one day by the community of Mount Hawthorn as a home for returned soldier Private Porter and his family, and as a memorial for those who lost their lives in the tragic Gallipoli landing.

-The cottage was State Heritage listed in 2000 and is also recognised on the Register of the National Estate and classified by the National Trust.
+The Cottage was State Heritage listed in 2000 and is also recognised on the Register of the National Estate and classified by the National Trust.